 Behind the Scenes Insights

-- This was the only film directed by the acclaimed actor Charles Laughton.
-The movie’s poor initial reception sadly discouraged him from ever directing again.
+- This was the first and only film directed by acclaimed actor Charles Laughton.
+The movie’s poor reception so discouraged him that he never directed again.

 Inspirations and References

-The film is adapted from the 1953 novel of the same name by West Virginia author Davis Grubb.
-Grubb based the character of Harry Powell on Harry Powers, a real-life serial killer.
-In 1931, Powers lured several widows and their children to his home in Quiet Dell, West Virginia, where he murdered them for their money.
-He was subsequently arrested, convicted, and hanged in 1932.
+The film is adapted from the 1953 novel of the same name by Davis Grubb.
+Grubb based the character of Harry Powell on the real-life serial killer Harry Powers.
+Powers was hanged in 1932 in Moundsville, West Virginia, for murdering two widows and three children he met through lonely-hearts ads.

 Alternate Endings and Deleted Scenes